20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © Wojtek Ogrodowczyk

-Petra, the world wonder, is without a doubt Jordan’s most valuable treasure and greatest tourist attraction.
+Petra, the world wonder, is undoubtedly Jordan’s most valuable treasure and greatest tourist attraction.
 It is a vast, unique city, carved into the sheer rock face by the Nabataeans, an industrious Arab people who settled here more than 2000 years ago.

 Entrance to the city is through the Siq, a narrow gorge, over 1km in length, which is flanked on either side by soaring, 80m high cliffs.
 Just walking through the Siq is an experience in itself.
 The colors and formations of the rocks are dazzling.
 As you reach the end of the Siq, you will catch your first glimpse of Al-Khazneh (Treasury).